rami-guzlan/milo_codexdev/README.md

 poetry install
 ```

-This will create a virtual environment and install all necessary libraries like faster-whisper, Coqui TTS, and llama-cpp-python.
+This will create a virtual environment and install all necessary libraries like faster-whisper, pyttsx3, and llama-cpp-python.

 ### 3. Model Setup
 MILO requires a local language model and a text-to-speech (TTS) voice model to function.